Ms. Bonthius of the University of Central Florida College of Medicine has no relevant financial relationships to disclose.)

 This article includes discussion of congenital lymphocytic choriomeningitis virus infection, congenital LCMV infection, acquired LCMV infection, and postnatal LCMV infection.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Lymphocytic choriomeningitis virus (LCMV) is a prevalent human pathogen that induces aseptic meningitis in children and adults.
 LCMV can also infect the fetus, where the virus targets the developing brain and induces substantial and permanent neuropathology.
-In this update, the author discusses the various forms of neuropathology that LCMV can induce and the critical role of patient age in determining the form and severity of pathology.
-He further discusses the differential diagnosis of congenital LCMV infection and the clinical and laboratory clues that help to distinguish congenital LCMV infection from other congenital infections.
+In this update, the authors discuss the importance of gestational age in determining the infectivity, pathology, and outcomes of congenital LCMV.
+The authors describe ways in which both the fetus and the placenta change over the course of gestation to alter the teratogenic impact of LCMV.
+In addition, the authors discuss the differential diagnosis of congenital LCMV, including both infectious and noninfectious disorders that can mimic this important prenatal infection.

 • Lymphocytic choriomeningitis virus (LCMV) is endemic in wild mice throughout the world.

 • Humans can become infected with LCMV through contact with the secretions or excretions of infected mice.